top of page

 A unified approach to gated reactions on networks

 For two molecules to react they must first meet.
 This condition is, however, insufficient since stochastic transitions between reactive and non-reactive states result in an effective fluctuating molecular “gate” that can prevent reactions from occurring despite the spatial proximity of the reactants involved.
 To better understand this phenomenon, we developed a general approach to gated reactions on networks [Phys.
 Rev. Lett.
 127, 018301, 2021; J. Chem.
 Phys.
 155, 234112, 2021].
 The analysis gives a practical way of calculating the mean and distribution of gated reaction times from the corresponding, and often known, ungated reaction times.
-The theory also sheds light on universal features of gated reactions, as well as novel and exotic kinetics that arise due to molecular gating.
+The theory also sheds light on universal features of gated reactions, as well as on novel and exotic kinetics that arise due to molecular gating.

 Inference from gated first-passage times

 first-passage times from the gated observations, i.e., from actual detection times, which can be strikingly different from the true first-passage times.
 Motivated by this inference challenge, and the complete lack of results on this front, we collaborated with Aanjaneya Kumar and M. S. Santhanam to develop a model-free framework that allows for the reconstruction of first-passage time statistics from observed detection times [Phys.
 Rev. Research 5, L032043, 2023].
 The universality of the proposed framework remarkably allows for the inference of unknown first-passage statistics without needing to know or assume the underlying laws of stochastic motion.
-In addition, when the underlying laws of motions are known, our framework also provides a way to infer physically meaningful parameters, e.g., diffusion coefficients and gating rates.
+In addition, when the underlying laws of motions are known, our framework provides a way to infer physically meaningful parameters, e.g., diffusion coefficients and gating rates.
 Being the first of its kind, our approach opens new avenues connecting experimental and theoretical research by allowing practitioners to infer keystone quantities, which are often concealed from direct observation.

 bottom of page